making Iced Tea

 - Pour 32 oz hot water into brewing vessel ensuring the tea leaves are submerged within the infuser.

 - Steep for desired time for desired strength of concentrate.
 More time = stronger brew.
-See suggested brewing time chart to the right.
+See suggested brewing time chart below.

 - Remove tea infuser.

 - Pour over ice & enjoy!

 |Oolong||190° - 200°||2 - 4 min|

 - Tea brewing is a function of leaf, temp, and time.

 - It takes only 2 grams worth of tea (about the weight of a dime) to make an 8 oz cup.
 Generally, a mounded teaspoon is plenty, keeping in mind that the bulkier the tea, the bulkier the scoopful needed.

 - Teas - especially oolongs - can be steeped multiple times.